Subject name: Lorraine Jett

 It has been a long time since any missions were taken and completed by this elastic woman.
 So long, in fact, that just after her last mission, Ms. Jett dropped her career as a superhero entirely.
 She only used her elastic abilities for rudimentary tasks from there on.

 Lora simply went back to her old job that previously wasn't always fulfilled 8 hours a day.

 She wasn't the only one to change, either.

 Her boss, Mr. Richard Hearst had stopped pointing out crimes for her to take care of, and his son, Aaron, had become a teenager and lost interest in Plastic Man comics that usually helped Lora in a few missions.
 Even her own sidekick, Meredith, had stopped thinking about fighting crime, and had grown to be more like an adopted sister to Lora than a sidekick.

 Lora herself thought that crime could take care of itself, like the illegal drug issue.
 The police would do a better job than she ever did, because after all, Centropolis, California, wasn't much of a place for heroes.

 But now, she felt a sense of regret.
 She missed being a superhero after exactly ten years.
 The news reports on television proved her wrong about crime easily disappearing.
 As a matter of fact, it rose dramatically since her absence.

 "Oh sure, one superhero drops off the face of the earth for ten years and crime skyrockets.
 I had assumed that the police and that H.U.B. organization would take care of it, but No-o-o.
 Pfft, how stupid is the justice system these days?"
-Lora sighed on the couch of her new house.
+Lora sighed on the couch of her new apartment.
 She turned to her pink, shiny friend and continued, "Say, did you ever do anything before meeting me back on that weird planet?"